MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/README.md

    3) change awsprofile1 to your AIM profile that has lambda admin access
    4) change XXX and YYY to your full path to the zip file you create in the step below

+Make a table if you haven't yet in AWS DynamoDB called `spotFnTable`
+Ensure that it has a primary key called "requestID" with type String and sort key called "start" with type String

 Build the project (update HOMEDIR as appropriate)
 ```
 cd UCSBFaaS-Wrappers/lambda-python